sgutierrez8c54/codeserv/Configuring-Your-Android-Devices.md

 * Install the Robot Controller app onto the Robot Controller phone.
 * Rename a second smartphone to "\<TEAM NUMBER\>-DS" (where \<TEAM NUMBER\> is replaced by your team number).
 * Install the Driver Station app onto the Driver Station phone.
+* Put your phones into Airplane Mode (with the WiFi radios still on).
 * Pair (i.e., wirelessly connect) the Driver Station to the Robot Controller.

 ### Renaming Your Smartphones